 - Tri-Agency Research Training Award Holder's Guide (NSERC website)

-- To find out how your scholarship will be paid, visit Waterloo’s funding payment information web page
+- To find out how your scholarship will be paid, visit Waterloo’s Award eligibility, conditions and payments web page.

-Questions regarding this competition at Waterloo can be directed to Miranda Bilotta (Manager, Graduate Financial Aid and Awards Programs) in Graduate Studies and Postdoctoral Affairs.
+Questions regarding this competition at Waterloo can be directed to Elena Machado, Manager, Graduate Financial Aid and Awards Programs in Graduate Studies and Postdoctoral Affairs.